Top 3 “Oh Shit” Moments on a Solo Trip to Bali

 averagely responsible, you can still have Oh Shit moments anywhere you go.
 So go ahead and book your ticket, and be cool to go with the flow when things do happen.
 That’s living life.

-Whoever found it took the honor of stashing it for a night until they made it to the adjacent island of Java.
-They purchased $400 at a restaurant and 20 minutes later found something they must have ADORED worth over $600 in a paint gallery nearby.
-It wasn’t until they returned to the same restaurant to test my beloved card out for another $1,000 that it declined.
-(To make myself feel better, I imagine them still in the restaurant this day washing dishes to pay for that bill.)
+Whoever found it took the honor of purchasing $400 at a restaurant and 20 minutes later found something they must have ADORED worth over $600 in a paint gallery nearby.
+It wasn’t until they returned to the same restaurant to test my beloved card for another $1,000 that it declined.
+(I gladly imagine them still in the restaurant this day washing dishes to pay for that bill.)

-Good news: My bank’s fraud department is incredibly efficient, although I’m not sure what that says about humanity with fraudulent activity being that much of the norm.
+THE GOOD NEWS: My bank’s fraud department is incredibly efficient, although with fraudulent activity being that much of the norm I’m not sure what that says about humanity.
 After a short conversation, everything was taken care of and they were happy to expedite a new card to me.

-Although I tried to think ahead by bringing two different credit cards, leaving them in different places in my bags, and spreading out my cash, I was left with an unusual predicament at the beginning of my trip: I had the cash, (which is very much needed to enjoy Bali) but I had no way of accessing it.
-Sparing the boring details, I was unable to set up a PIN number to get a cash advance from my credit cards.
+Although I tried to think ahead by bringing two different credit cards, leaving them in different places in my bags, and spreading out my cash, I was left with an unusual predicament at the beginning of my trip: I had the cash but I had no way of accessing it.
+I was also unable to set up a PIN number to get a cash advance from my credit cards.
 However, it is an option to consider if you’re ever in this situation.

 How I got through it:

 - I brought enough US cash to exchange to last me half the trip.